Predator management in Australia: Lessons from interactions between wolves and cougars in north-east Washington USA.

 My project is based at the University of Exeter (UK) and I am jointly supervised by Prof Robbie McDonald and Prof Darren Croft (University of Exeter), Dr Sarah Perkins (University of Cardiff) and Dr Euan Ritchie (Deakin University).

-Leanne Greenwood — honours student
+Lauren Halstead — honours student

-Monitoring effort to effectively assess occupancy changes in terrestrial mammal species in Wilsons Promontory National Park.
+Leanne Greenwood (honours 2016) Monitoring effort to effectively assess occupancy changes in terrestrial mammal species in Wilsons Promontory National Park.

-Do dingoes (Canis dingo) facilitate behaviourally-mediated trophic cascades in mallee ecosystems?
+Gavin Trewella (honours 2016) Do dingoes (Canis dingo) facilitate behaviourally-mediated trophic cascades in mallee ecosystems?

 Evelyn Chia (PhD 2016) Wildfire, landscape heterogeneity and fauna in fire-prone forests.